'Tiger King': Where Are They Now

 JOE EXOTIC

-Joe Maldonado-Passage (né Schreibvogel) is serving a 22-year prison sentence for of murder-for-hire (among other charges) at Grady County Jail in Oklahoma -- where from he filed a $94 million lawsuit against the U.S. Department of the Interior, the U.S. Federal Wildlife Service and Jeff Lowe.
+Joe Maldonado-Passage (né Schreibvogel) is serving a 22-year prison sentence for of murder-for-hire (among other charges).
+He has filed a $94 million lawsuit against the U.S. Department of the Interior, the U.S. Federal Wildlife Service and Jeff Lowe.

+Until recently, Maldonado-Passage was being held at Grady County Jail in Oklahoma.
+ET has learned, though, that he has been transferred to a federal prison in Fort Worth, Texas.
+Due to concerns surrounding the nationwide COVID-19 outbreak, the Tiger King star was quarantined as a safety precaution upon his arrival at the prison, which is currently standard procedure for all inmates checking into any prison at this time.

 CAROLE BASKIN